Krishna41357/Krishna41357/README.md

 # Hey, I'm Krishna 👋

-cs undergrad @ BIT Mesra -- yes, another one of those "i'll sleep after the deadline" types.
+CS undergrad @ BIT Mesra -- yes, another one of those "i'll sleep after the deadline" types.

-i build full-stack apps that somehow work in production (mostly). react up front, node/fastapi in the back, and whatever cursed technology the problem demands in between.
+💻 i build full-stack apps that somehow work in production (mostly). react up front, node/fastapi in the back, and whatever cursed technology the problem demands in between.

-thank god for AI -- i'm finally a real software engineer, no longer held hostage by language syntax. system design and scalable applications is my thing now. the machines handle the semicolons.
+🤖 thank god for AI -- i'm finally a real software engineer, no longer held hostage by language syntax. system design and scalable applications is my thing now. the machines handle the semicolons.

-lately i've been deep in AI agents, RAG pipelines, and blockchain stuff -- because apparently normal web dev wasn't complicated enough.
+⛓️ lately i've been deep in AI agents, RAG pipelines, and blockchain stuff -- because apparently normal web dev wasn't complicated enough.

+🌍 also an open source contributor, which is just a fancy way of saying i fix other people's bugs for free.

 also an open source contributor, which is just a fancy way of saying i fix other people's bugs for free.